ilscarlson05-pixel/Data-projects-portfolio/README.md

 ## Data-Analysis-Portfolio

 My SQL and Data analysis projects portfolio.

 Welcome to my **Data Analysis Portfolio**, where I showcase projects focused on **SQL** and **Excel-based business analytics**.
 Each project explores real-world datasets and applies analytical techniques to extract insights, trends, and performance metrics.
 Here are some of my SQL projects:

-1️⃣.##✨An Excel-based analysis of Adidas’s 2020 retail sales data.
+1️⃣.## An Excel-based analysis of Adidas’s 2020 retail sales data.
 Used PivotTables and charts to uncover sales trends, top-performing regions, and profit-driving products.
 Designed an interactive dashboard summarizing key insights and metrics!
 [🏬 [Adidas Sales Dashboard] https://github.com/ilscarlson05-pixel/Adidas-Retail-Sales-Analysis-in-Excel

 2️⃣.[🏬 [Store Revenue Segmentation] https://github.com/ilscarlson05-pixel/store-revenue-segmentation-sql